robrich/docker-hands-on-workshop/00-Install/README.md

 1. Visit [https://docs.docker.com/docker-for-mac/install/#what-to-know-before-you-install](https://docs.docker.com/docker-for-mac/install/#what-to-know-before-you-install) to ensure you have the requirements necessary.

+2. Visit the [Docker Store](https://store.docker.com/) and create an account.

-2. Download [Docker Community Edition](https://store.docker.com/search?offering=community&type=edition) and install as you would any Mac app.
+3. Download [Docker Community Edition](https://store.docker.com/search?offering=community&type=edition) and install as you would any Mac app.

 ![Mac Install](mac.png)